Join the Local Chapter of the KSU Alumni Association -- Are you NOT a KSU grad? You can become an Associate Member!

 Not only as community members, but also as people invested in higher education, we urge your participation & encourage you to join us!
 Participate in solutions by your presence!
 KSU Forward!

-Together Frankfort invites you to a screening of the movie, Dark Money, Wednesday, November 3, 6:30 PM in the Thomas D. Clark Center for Kentucky History, Brown Foreman Room, 100 W. Broadway, Frankfort, KY (click link for directions).
-Following the film, participants are encouraged to engage in a group discussion (socially distanced) led by Richard Taylor.
+Together Frankfort invited the community to a screening of the movie, Dark Money, Wednesday, November 3, 6:30 PM in the Thomas D. Clark Center for Kentucky History, Brown Forman Room, 100 W. Broadway, Frankfort, KY .
+Over 60 participants viewed the film and then engaged in a group discussion led by Richard Taylor.

 ~ A meeting with Kentucky's 3rd District Congressman John Yarmuth, who has sponsored legislation to address the issue of dark money;